CrazyCompiler/advance-update/README.md

 ### Prerequisites

 - Elasticsearch 5.6.0
-- Change the thread_pool.bulk.queue_size to high enough so that your documents dont get skipped or else you can keep it to -1 also.
+- Change the thread_pool.bulk.queue_size to high enough so that your documents don't get skipped or else you can keep it to -1 in your elasticsearch.yml file.

 ### Installing